Julianna Paradisi, RN, OCN, writes a monthly post for this blog and works as an infusion nurse in outpatient oncology.

 You can see the dilemma: It may be legal for a nurse, pharmacist, or surgeon to smoke cannabis in Washington, or Colorado, but you probably also want to know that they are not under the influence of any mind-altering substances, legal or otherwise, during patient care.
 And, crucially, a positive drug level indicating intoxication has not been established for cannabis, as it has for alcohol.

 What I foresee as an initial solution is that hospitals and clinics may make clean drug tests a requirement of employment (many already do).
 This may sound invasive or behind the times, but remember, marijuana use, recreational or medical, remains illegal on the federal level.
 The current administration takes a relatively lenient approach to the matter, but future administrations are under no compulsion to do likewise.
-Then there’s the issue of workmen’s compensation insurance, which often requires drug tests to differentiate employee or employer liability for on-the-job injuries.
+Then there’s the issue of workmen’s compensation insurance, which often requires drug tests to differentiate employee or employer liability for on-the-job injuries, experienced injury attorneys are the only ones that can properly navigate these waters, don’t be a hero and try it on your own.

 Further, compare hospital policies requiring drug-free employees to those applied by a rapidly growing number of hospitals to tobacco, which is legal throughout the United States.
 (See this recent AJN post on the ethics of such no-smoking policies.)
 In the same manner, hospital employers may be able to independently establish work policies that exclude the use of marijuana.